bramstroker/zf2-form/README.md

 In case a client side version of the validation rule doesn't exist a fallback is done using ajax.
 For basic usage examples see the sandbox project [StrokerFormSandbox](https://github.com/bramstroker/zf2-form-sandbox).

+## BC Breaks since 0.1.0

+For the new version you need to copy `config/strokerform.global.php.dist` to your projects `config/autoload` dir.

 ## Installation

 Installation of StrokerForm uses composer.
 For composer documentation, please refer to